zulip/zulip/templates/zerver/help/import-data-from-slack.md

 - Slack doesn't export user settings or organization settings, so you'll need to configure these manually.

-- User phone numbers and custom user profile fields are not currently imported.
+- User phone numbers are not currently imported.
 We expect to address this in a future revision.

 - Permission hierarchy:
     Slack's `Primary owner`, `owner`, and `admin` are mapped to Zulip's `Organization admin`.